MaxvanGils/primer3GUI/README.md

 - A web-based GUI for filling in parameters
 - Settings files with the specified input sequences and parameters that can be downloaded and reloaded so that specific designs can be saved and reviewed at a later date
 - Outputs that can be saved in PDF or HTML format
+- Creating results with pre-designed primers without having to alter all parameters to suit your designs, effectively overriding parameters but including warnings so the user can see what parameters do not fit with the provided design

 Currently, a couple of different versions of the application exist.
 For the differences between them, see [here](P3G/README.md).